Quiri/quiri.github.io/_posts/2015-09-03-xkcd-survey.md

 ---
 layout: post
-title: xkcd survey and the power to shape the internet
+title: "xkcd survey and the power to shape the internet"
-excerpt:
+excerpt: "Randall breaks the internet (a little)"
 categories: articles
 tags: [R, xkcd, Google Trends]
 comments: true
 share: true
-published: false
+published: true
 author: safferli
+modified: 2015-09-03
 ---

 ## The xkcd survey

-If you've never heard of xkcd, it's ["[a] webcomic of romance, sarcasm, math, and language"](http://www.xkcd.com/) created by [Randall Munroe](https://en.wikipedia.org/wiki/Randall_Munroe).
+<span class = "dropcap">I</span>f you've never heard of xkcd, it's ["[a] webcomic of romance, sarcasm, math, and language"](http://www.xkcd.com/) created by [Randall Munroe](https://en.wikipedia.org/wiki/Randall_Munroe).
 Also, if you've never heard of xkcd, be prepared for losing at least a day's worth of productivity reading the comics and the excellent [what if](http://what-if.xkcd.com/) column where Randall answers hypothetical questions with physics.

 Randall used his webcomic to post a survey, asking the internet to fill out a number of questions designed to generate "an interesting and unusual data set for people to play with":

-![xkcd survey webcomic call to action](http://imgs.xkcd.com/comics/xkcd_survey.png)
+![xkcd survey webcomic call to action](http://imgs.xkcd.com/comics/xkcd_survey.png) {: .center}

 If you're reading this, please head over to [the survey](http://xkcd.com/1572/) and fill it out!
 Also, please send it to your friends and acquaintances who usually do not read these kind of blogs and webcomics -- the more diverse the audience, the more interesting the resulting data set!